+CT and MRI.
 CT is more helpful than ultrasonography in assessing adenopathy and spread of disease into the liver, porta hepatis, or adjacent structures.
 MRI may be used to evaluate intrahepatic spread.

 Cholangiocarcinoma may present earlier than gallbladder cancer by virtue of the development of biliary obstruction with jaundice, which may be painless.
 Tissue confirmation of suspected bile duct cancer can be difficult.
 The goals of the diagnostic evaluation include the determination of the level and extent of obstruction, the extent of local invasion of disease, and the identification of metastases.